-

 An ancient military weapon, bronze dagger-axes like this were used for millennia.
 It consists of a pointed blade, rear and low protrusions with openings for attaching to a shaft to allow it to be used as a thrusting and swinging-motion weapon.
 It was mounted and secured to a pole or shaft through the openings on its two perpendicular sections.
 This ge is a fascinating piece of military history and is in very good condition with minor losses and some verdigris expected in an ancient and roughly used bronze pieces.

-This Han bronze belt hook is fashioned as a dragon with intense eyes.
-A button-like extension on its underside affixes to a belt hole, and the hook is positioned horizontally to attach to clothing.
-Belt hooks were used in life and then buried with the diseased to accompany him on his journey to the afterlife.
+This Han dynasty bronze belt hook is fashioned as a dragon with intense eyes.
+Dragons were ancient symbols of divine protection, symbolizing good fortune, high rank and power.
+The underside button-like extension affixes to a belt hole, the hook is positioned horizontally to attach to clothing.
+Belt hooks were used in life as status symbol and buried with the deceased for the afterlife.
 In very good condition, it has not been cleaned and has normal pitting and surface losses due to its two millennia-old burial in a humid tomb that has heavily oxidized over the years and, therefore, has beautiful verdigris deposits.

 H: 11.75” W: 12.25” D: 7.5” | FOR SHIPPING INFORMATION CONTACT US AT 213-568-3030